 20. Lake McKenzie: Queensland, Australia

 Fraser Island is the largest sand island in the world.
-The freshwater lake is one of the world’s cleanest because of its status as a “perched” lake.
-The water only comes from rain (no groundwater or inflow from streams).
-The layer of matter at the bottom of the lake keeps the water from draining away.
+This freshwater lake is one of the world’s cleanest because of its status as a “perched” lake.
+The water only comes from rain (no groundwater or stream inflow).
+The matter layer at the lake’s bottom keeps the water from draining away.

 21. Rabbit Beach: Lampedusa, Italy

-The secluded cove is surrounded by rocky cliffs and makes a breathtaking place to spend the day perched on super fine sand while gazing at the gorgeous blue water.
-You just might see dolphins.
+Rocky cliffs surround the secluded cove and make a breathtaking place to spend the day perched on super fine sand while gazing at the beautiful blue water.
+You might see dolphins.
 It’s also a favorite spot for loggerhead turtles.

-While we’re on the subject of the African continent, you may want to visit Camps Bay Beach in Cape Town, South Africa.
+While we’re on the African continent, you may want to visit Camps Bay Beach in Cape Town, South Africa.
 Camps Bay in Cape Town features mountain views with the convenience of bars and restaurants.

 See Related: Most Beautiful Cities in the World